PacktPublishing/A-Practical-Guide-to-Quantum-Machine-Learning-and-Quantum-Optimization/README.md

 | 2-12 | Anaconda | Windows, Mac OS X, and Linux (Any) |
 | 2-12 | Google Colab | Windows, Mac OS X, and Linux (Any) |

+## Errata

+- In Figure 1.2 of the digital version of the book (not of the print version), the ket 0 should be on the positive Z axis (i.e., on the top), and the ket 1 should be on the negative Z azis (i.e., on the bottom).
+Since we got the figure right in print, would the figure's correctness be in a state of superposition?

+- References to the "_time-independent_ Schrodinger equation" (pages 14 and 126 of the print version) should be read as references to the "_time-dependent_ Schrodinger equation".

 We also provide a PDF file that has color images of the screenshots/diagrams used in this book.
 [Click here to download it](https://packt.link/FtU9t).